ScottLogic/blog/_posts/2024-03-23-message_types.md

  * you've taken the state message approach
  * you don't include a change list, just the current state.

- Any service that is responsible for sending the email or SMS has to have it's own state so it can compare before and after values and see that the email changed rather than some other field like name.
+ Any service that is responsible for sending the email or SMS has to have its own state so it can compare before and after values and see that the email changed rather than some other field like name.

 On the other hand if you had a single event saying "email changed" (with the new email on the event or available via API) then the processing service can be stateless.